astannnn/R2D2-FL-new/README.md

 - APTOS dataset remains local
 - APTOS loading code is tracked in GitHub
 - CIFAR-10 and EMNIST are handled through automatic download
+- Three validation notebooks are included
 - Jupyter notebooks are kept only for validation and Colab testing
+- Final internship report and technical report are updated
+- Baselines and R2D2-FL were evaluated across all required noise settings
+- Ablation study was conducted on CIFAR-10 under 40% symmetric label noise

 This keeps the repository clean, lightweight, and suitable for academic review.